-5 Normalization
+5. Normalization

-The purpose of normalization is to adjust for any bias which arises from variation in the microarray technology rather than from biological differences between the RNA samples or the printed probes.
+The purpose of normalization is to adjust for any bias that arises from variation in the microarray technology rather than from biological differences among the RNA samples or the printed probes.
 Most common is red-green bias due to differences between the labeling efficiencies and scanning properties of the two fluors complicated perhaps by the use of different scanner settings.
-Other biases may arise from variation between spatial positions on a slide or between slides.
-Positions on a slide may vary because of differences between the print-tips on the array printer, variation over the course of the print-run or non-uniformity in the hybridization.
-Differences between arrays may arise from differences in print quality or from differences in ambient conditions when the plates were processed.
+Other biases may arise from variation among spatial positions on a slide or between slides.
+Positions on a slide may vary because of differences among the print tips on the array printer, variation over the course of the print run, or nonuniformity in the hybridization.
+Differences among arrays may arise from differences in print quality or from differences in ambient conditions when the plates were processed.
 It is necessary to normalize the intensities before any subsequent analysis is carried out.

 The need for normalization can be seen most clearly in self-self experiments, in which two identical mRNA samples are labeled with different dyes and hybridized to the same slide.
 Although there is no differential expression and one expects the red and green intensities to be equal, the red intensities often tend to be lower than the green intensities.
-Furthermore, the imbalance in the red and green intensities is usually not constant across the spots within and between arrays, and can vary according to overall spot intensity, location on the array, slide origin, and possibly other variables.
+Furthermore, the imbalance in the red and green intensities is usually not constant across the spots within and between arrays and can vary according to overall spot intensity, location on the array, slide origin, and possibly other variables.

 Normalization can be carried out within each array or between arrays.
-The simplest and most widely used within-array normalization method assumes that the red-green bias is constant on the log-scale across the array.
-The log-ratios are corrected by subtracting a constant c to get normalized values M = M - c.
-The global constant c is usually estimated from the mean or median M-value over a subset of the genes assumed to be not DE, but many other estimation methods have been proposed.
-Chen et al [6] proposed iterative estimation of c as part of one of the first proposed normalization procedures.
-Kerr et al [21] and Wolfinger et al [22] have proposed the use of ANOVA models for normalization.
-These methods are equivalent to subtracting a global constant as above.
-Global normalization is still the most widely used in spite of the evidence of spatial and intensity dependent biases in numerous experiments.
-We favor more flexible normalization methods based on modern regression which take into account the effects of predictor variables such as spot intensity and location.
+The simplest and most widely used within-array normalization method assumes that the red-green bias is constant on the log scale across the array.
+The log ratios are corrected by subtracting a constant c to get normalized values M = M - c.
+The global constant c is usually estimated from the mean or median d value over a subset of the genes assumed to be not differentially expressed, but many other estimation methods have been proposed.
+Chen et al. (6) proposed iterative estimation of c as part of one of the first proposed normalization procedures.
+Kerr et al. (21) and Wolfinger et al. (22) have proposed the use of analysis of variance models for normalization.
+These methods are equivalent to subtracting a global constant as already discussed.
+Global normalization is still the most widely used in spite of evidence of spatial and intensity-dependent biases in numerous experiments.
+We favor more flexible normalization methods based on modern regression that take into account the effects of predictor variables such as spot intensity and location.